-As Congress conducts oversight of the executive branch in the wake of the Christmas day attack, it should also take a hard look at itself.
 As a former member of the 9/11 Commission noted today, Congress has failed to implement one key recommendation of that Commission—relating to how Congress organizes its own homeland security and intelligence committees.
-The Hill states that “[f]ormer Sen. Bob Kerrey (D-Neb.) said that Congress’s failure to adopt [this recommendation] contributes to problems at the country’s intelligence agencies in the wake of the failed Christmas Day attack. “
+The Hill states that “[f]ormer Sen. Bob Kerrey (D-Neb.) said that Congress’s failure to adopt [this recommendation] contributes to problems at the country’s intelligence agencies in the wake of the failed Christmas Day attack.”
+What follows is a piece I wrote, but never published, right after the 2006 elections.

 9/11 COMMISSION’S MESSAGE TO CONGRESS: REFORM YOURSELF